Doctors in the PCCC

 View Dr. Joseph Kuebler's Profile

 Joseph D. Kuebler is a pediatric cardiac intensivist with board certifications in both pediatric critical care and pediatric cardiology.
 He attended medical school at the Jacobs School of Medicine and Biomedical Sciences in Buffalo, NY.
 Dr. Kuebler completed his pediatric residency at Yale New Haven Children’s Hospital including a year as a chief resident.
 He completed a pediatric cardiology fellowship at Boston Children's Hospital/Harvard Medical School including a year of advanced cardiac imaging (TEE, fetal echocardiography and cardiac MRI).
-Returning to western NY, Dr. Kuebler became a pediatric critical care fellow at the University of Rochester Medical Center/Golisano Children's Hospital and is now an assistant professor of pediatrics in pediatric critical care and cardiology.
-His clinical focus is in the pediatric cardiac care center as well as transthoracic echocardiography, fetal cardiology, and cardiac MRI.
-Dr. Kuebler is the local clinical champion for the Pediatric Cardiac Critical Care Consortium (PC4), a national quality improvement collaborative.
+Returning to western NY, Dr. Kuebler became a pediatric critical care fellow at the University of Rochester Medical Center/Golisano Children's Hospital.
+He is now an assistant professor of pediatrics in pediatric critical care and cardiology and is the medical director of the PCCC.
+His clinical focus is in the pediatric cardiac care center as well as in general cardiology and transthoracic echocardiography.
+Dr. Kuebler is also the local clinical champion for the Pediatric Cardiac Critical Care Consortium (PC4), a national quality improvement collaborative and the co-director of the point of care ultrasound (POCUS) program within pediatric critical care.

 Susan Martin, M.D.